braindisassembly/pystatix/README.md

 1. If you don't have pip3 installed, use your package manager to install the package python3-pip.
 For Debian based systems the command to use would be. `$ sudo apt-get install python3-pip`.
-2. Next, use pip3 to install pystat. `$ sudo pip3 install pystatix`.
+2. Next, use pip3 to install pystatix. `$ sudo pip3 install pystatix`.

 Installation (from source)
 ==========================